ziquanmiao/kubernetes_datadog/README.md

 # Intro

-This Workshop assumes you have access to an existing Kubernetes Cluster, but will quickly demo pathing using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) using their web console
+This Workshop assumes you have access to an existing Kubernetes Cluster, but will quickly demo pathing using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) using their web console.

 In addition, you will need a Datadog Account and have access to an API key -- Start a Free Trial [Here](https://www.datadoghq.com/lpg6/)!